-well the two following nights, without taking any anodyne.
-During the whole period of the operation I retained the inhaler in the mouth of the patient, but after insensibility had been once produced, at every fourth or fifth inspiration, I turned the stopcock of the instrument, cutting of the communication with the ether, and, at the same time, removing my fingers from the nostrils, allowed the patient to take two inspirations of common air, and thus, successively, till the completion of the operation: by this means the state of insensibility was kept up during the whole operation, and might, probably, have been maintained during a much longer period with perfect safety to the patient.
+During the whole period of the operation I retained the inhaler in the mouth of the patient, but after insensibility had been once produced, at every fourth or fifth inspiration, I turned the stopcock of the instrument, cutting off the communication with the ether, and, at the same time, removing my fingers from the nostrils, allowed the patient to take two inspirations of common air, jurious effects upon the patient.

-The ingenious apparatus constructed by Mr. Robinson appears well adapted for the continued exhibition of the ether, in consequence of the facility which it affords of proportioning the amount of ethereal inhalation to the effect produced, and of maintaining the desired insensibility without producing any injurious effects upon the patient.
+The ingenious apparatus constructed by Mr. Robinson appears well adapted for the continued exhibition of the ether, in consequence of the facility which it affords of proportioning the amount of ethereal inhalation to the effect produced, and of maintaining the desired insensibility without producing any in-